Tim Berners-Lee: Policy work

-Berners-Lee is one of the pioneer voices in favour of net neutrality, and has expressed the view that ISPs should supply "connectivity with no strings attached", neither controlling nor monitoring customers' browsing activity without their express consent.
+Berners-Lee is one of the pioneer voices in favour of net neutrality, and has expressed the view that Internet service providers should supply "connectivity with no strings attached", neither controlling nor monitoring customers' browsing activity without their express consent.
 He advocates the idea that net neutrality is a kind of human network right: "Threats to the Internet, such as companies or governments that interfere with or snoop on Internet traffic, compromise basic human network rights."
 Berners-Lee participated in an open letter to the US Federal Communications Commission (FCC).
 He and 20 other Internet pioneers urged the FCC to cancel a vote on 14 December 2017 to uphold net neutrality.
 The letter was addressed to Senator Roger Wicker, Senator Brian Schatz, Representative Marsha Blackburn and Representative Michael F. Doyle.

 Berners-Lee was honoured as the "Inventor of the World Wide Web" during the 2012 Summer Olympics opening ceremony, in which he appeared working with a vintage NeXT Computer.
 He tweeted "This is for everyone" which appeared in LED lights attached to the chairs of the audience.
-In 2025, he released a book on the history of the Internet by the same name.
+In 2025, he used the phrase as the title for his book on the history of the Internet, This Is for Everyone.